What is the Dupont law and how has it changed rugby?

 Since the law has changed, there has been much more of a push towards a contestable kicking style.

-Jonny is a former rugby player in Ireland's club system and is an avid Ulster and Ireland fan.
+Jonny is a former rugby player in Ireland's club system and is an Ulster and Ireland fan.
 He has spent a number of years writing about football and this was what brought him to the Dave Sport Group.
+As an expert in Irish Rugby, his expertise also stretches to Super Rugby having lived in New Zealand previously.

 View all articles →